Digby and Annapolis County Attractions & Activities

 Candlelight Graveyard Tour at Historic Fort Anne

-Fort Anne is located in Annapolis Royal, about 20 minutes for Harbourview.
+A great place to see in Nova Scotia is Fort Anne which is located in Annapolis Royal, about 20 minutes frim Harbourview.
 The first fort was built on this site about 1629 and the French erected four different forts beginning in 1643...each an improvement on the previous one.
 The earthen fortifications are still in place as well as the 1797 British field officers' quarters.
 An early 18th century gunpowder magazine is very well preserved.
 The whole site provides a very relaxing atmosphere for a walk.
 A candlelight tour of the graveyard alongside the fortress provides a wealth of information about the individuals buried there over the years as well as information about the different burial practices of the period.

 The Port Royal Habitation